OceanScript-Devs/OceanScript/README.md

 of fun, but also can be used for mind games, as it takes infuriatingly long just to write a single sentence.

+Oceanscript was given it's name due to the fact that the script looks like waves in the ocean when it is written.
+See the image above, for example.

 It's sheer complexity means that nothing is supported aside from ascii characters.
 Punctuation is unsupported.
 Capitalization is ignored.
 You'll see why further down this page.